Connor9115/autoBackup/README.md

 The above example will open then immediately exit the script.

 ## Multiple instances
-The script will not allow more then one instance of intself at a time.
+The script will not allow more then one instance of itself at a time.